-The Living Lab for Air Quality is a collaboration between the Sustainability Service, the School of Earth & Environment, the Institute for Climate & Atmospheric Science (ICAS), the Institute for Transport Studies and the School of Civil Engineering, and we’re working on collaborating with more disciplines too.
+The Living Lab for Air Quality has continued to expand and has already included collaborations between the Sustainability Service, the School of Earth & Environment, the Institute for Climate & Atmospheric Science (ICAS), the Centre of Excellence for Modelling the Atmosphere and Climate (CEMAC), the Institute for Transport Studies and the School of Civil Engineering.